revel/revel/manual/appconf.md

 The secret key used for cryptographic operations ([`revel.Sign`](../docs/godoc/util.html#Sign)).
-Revel also uses it internally to to sign session cookies.
+Revel also uses it internally to sign session cookies.
 Setting it to empty string disables signing.

 It is set to a random string when initializing a new project (using `revel new`)